overington/dissertation-scattering-amplitudes/dissertation/chapters/91-mhv.md

  The angle brakets (\(\ag{\hat 2 3}\)) must be equal to zero because of the line between the two shells.
 The condition for blobs to be on-shell are zero

- This means that the right hand leg in ~fig \ref{fig:mhv_4particle4} must go to zero:
+ This means that the right hand leg in Figure \ref{fig:mhv_4particle4} must go to zero:

 \begin{equation}
  \frac{